 We cannot guarantee that we will be able to accommodate all walk-ins.
 We cannot guarantee that we will have an appointment available when you need or want one.
 We encourage students to make appointments, especially during the midterm and the last weeks of the semester when we are most busy.

 We are not proofreaders or editors; our mission is a teaching one (to help our clients become confident and independent writers).
 It is not our place as tutors to go through an assignment and correct all of the errors as an editing service might.
 We do not rewrite faulty passages.
 If we see a consistent grammatical or mechanics error, we will demonstrate methods for correcting it, and we will point to a resource or strategy you can use for correcting it on other occasions.

-With respect to citing sources correctly, we will direct you to what sources we know of (usually the Purdue OWL and those resources our library and other university libraries have posted online), but we will not go through the essay and correct the citation errors for you.
+With respect to citing sources correctly, we will direct you to what sources we know of (usually the Purdue OWL and those resources our library and other university libraries have posted online), but we will not go through the essay and correct all citation errors for you.
 We will help you locate the answer to any question about citations to the best of our ability so that you can correct errors yourself.

 We cannot guarantee that your work (essay, letter, paper, etc.) fits the instructions given to you.
-If your text does not seem to fit the rubric or assignment sheet you have provided, we will suggest you contact the instructor for clarification.
+If your text does not seem to fit the rubric or assignment sheet you have provided to us, we will suggest you contact the instructor for clarification.
 There may be instructions that you have not shared with us, or instructions may have been given that you were not present for or did not hear, or the teacher may have preferences that we had no knowledge of.
 Occasionally, an assignment is new to us, too.